ivanDonadello/semantic-PASCAL-Part/README.md

 # semantic-PASCAL-Part
 This is a curated semantic version of the PASCAL-Part dataset for part-based object detection.
-Objects are aligned with a provided ontology.
+Objects are concepts in the provided ontology and are aligned with the synsets of WordNet.